w3c-cg/solid/CONTRIBUTING.md

 ### Translations

 We aim to have our documents internationalized and available in multiple languages.
-The source content in this repository is written in English.
+The source content in [Solid repositories](https://github.com/solid) are written in English.
 We accept contributions to localize the English content.

 ## Contributions at source repository